 10. Series: The midnight gospel

-And talking about podcasts and random things, this the conjunction of both.
-It is a match made in heaven and if you haven’t been hooked to the podcast fever lately, don’t worry, it’s actually a TV series.
+And talking about podcasts and random things, this is the conjunction of both.
+It is a match made in heaven and if you haven’t been hooked on the podcast fever lately, don’t worry, it’s actually a TV series.
 Or is it?
 Now we are getting to the pure escapism part of this list and if you have made it this far, you deserve a treat.
-Basically, this is a generalist podcast to which the team of Adventure Time decided to add crazy animation on top of.
+Basically, this is a generalist podcast to which the team of Adventure Time decided to add crazy animation on top.
 But of course, you don’t get just about any podcast to make a Netflix show with Adventure Time animation, do you?
 The result is groovy, dark, fantastic and very surreal, but oddly makes sense.

 And finally, if we are up for random, let’s get it good.
 Pure unadulterated madness.
-This simple, plain looking web will lead you every time to a new, maybe interesting, maybe useless website.
-Some variations of this have been in my bookmarks for (ejem) decades, but this one has the most interesting database at the moment.
+This simple, plain-looking web will lead you every time to a new, maybe interesting, maybe useless website.
+Some variations of this have been in my bookmarks for (eh-hem) decades, but this one has the most interesting database at the moment.
 I reminds me of ye olde Internet when we found things that did not make sense because everything was not perfectly algorithm-controlled, and it was fun.
 That website is definitely not worth your time… You’re welcome.